tjakubiec218/CS1632_Spring2021/exercises/Supplement3/README.md

 property-based test to be used with any input.
 That means, instead of manually encoding inputs (say, as part of JUnit test scripts), we can even auto-generate some random inputs and test them against our property!
 This type of testing is called stochastic testing, or random testing.
-Stochastic testing is a synonym for property-based testing.
-And by the way, this broad applicability of properties is what made them so useful for model checking and exhaustive program state space exploration in Exercise 5.
+Stochastic testing relies on property-based tests to check postconditions for a broad range of inputs.

+But stochastic testing is not the only place where property-based testing is used.
+Property-based testing is also used in the form of invariant assertions embedded in source code that do sanity checks during operation.
+These assertions are often left on when the software is deployed on the client site so that the program will shutdown rather than perform some irrecoverable disastrous action when a sanity check fails.
+These sanity checks have to be invariants because they need to pass for all inputs and all system configurations that are legal.
+Property-based testing is also useful for model checking that does exhaustive program state space exploration that we will practice on Exercise 5.

 For this exercise, we are going to use a JUnit extension library called QuickCheck.
 Existing JUnit annotations such as @Test, @Before, @After still